xcat2/confluent-docs/docs/getting_started/ibinstallconfluentsle152.md

 Kernel command line configuration

-Change the profile.yaml file in the the OS profile to be deployed to add:
+Change the profile.yaml file in the OS profile to be deployed to add:

 ```bash
 # insmod="ib_ipoib"